jingweizhanghuai/Morn_doc/docs/json.rst

-The input node must with type of list(``JSON_LIST`` or ``JSON_KEY_LIST``) or array(``JSON_ARRAY`` or ``JSON_KEY_ARRAY``), It returns NULL when read failure.
+The input node must with type of list(``JSON_LIST`` or ``JSON_KEY_LIST``) or array(``JSON_ARRAY`` or ``JSON_KEY_ARRAY``), It returns NULL if read failure.

 For example: